 Mazel tov is only one of many Hebrew greetings and exclamations which enrich Jewish English.
 One you’ll hear often on Purim is l’chaim, “to life”, a toast which is equivalent to English cheers.
 Drinking, although not to excess, on Purim is a mitzvah (Hebrew “commandment”), which is to say that it fulfils a precept of Jewish law: just as fasting and repentance are mitzvahs during the High Holy Days, celebration is a mitzvah at Purim.
 The term mitzvah encompasses all kinds of religious and social duties, such as the ceremonial lighting of the Sabbath candles, or visiting the sick.
 Bar Mitzvah (“son of commandment”) refers to the coming of age ceremony that is held for Jewish boys, when the first public recitation from the Torah is rewarded with innumerable kisses from aunties and a superb collection of fountain pens.
 More importantly, though, it refers to a status: being a son of commandment means that a boy is now bound by the religious laws, and this status belongs to all Jewish boys when they reach the age of thirteen; the ceremony marks this transition, but does not create it, so a thirteen-year-old boy is Bar Mitzvah even without the party (gifts of fountain pens may be a legal requirement, though.)

-Talking of parties, the sixtieth anniversary of the Queen of England’s coronation this year will ensure that at least one Hebrew word is in the news.
+Talking of parties, the sixtieth anniversary of the Queen of England’s coronation ensured that at least one Hebrew word was in the news.
 Jubilee is derived, via Latin and Greek, from the Hebrew for the ram’s horn which was blown to mark the beginning of the Jubilee year.
 And although the concept of naches, a sense of pleasure or pride (from a Hebrew word meaning “contentment”), particularly applies to the achievements of one’s offspring, Bar Mitzvah boys being an excellent source, no doubt many of the people of England will also be shepping naches from (i.e. taking pride in) the achievements of their monarch during her long reign.
 Those who live in London, however, may secretly be dreading the meshugas that both the Jubilee and the Olympics will bring to the capital in 2012, and there’ll probably be a few hallelujahs when it’s all over.

 But is it kosher?